zerodeadbeef/interview-coder/README.md

 An invisible desktop application to help you pass your technical interviews, with full local AI support and optional cloud AI integration.

+## Known Issues

+There are still some issues to be fixed in upcoming releases:
+- Occasional connection interruptions with some local models
+- Limited support for certain image formats in screenshots
+- UI responsiveness issues with very large responses
+- save AI Settings

 https://github.com/user-attachments/assets/45b48c4e-ea9c-432c-aa1a-5749614d705a

 ## Invisibility Compatibility